crossvale-inc/OCB-Rules/readme.md

 ## Overview

 This repository contains rules to be used from within a Process Automation Manager project.
-The rules update the Target Capacity for the respective fleet input.
+The rules update the Target Capacity field for the respective Fleet object input.

 ## Prerequisites